Characterizations of weighted Besov and Triebel-Lizorkin spaces with variable smoothness

 Another motivation for our study arises from recent research on initial value problems of non-local evolution equations.
 For instance, H. Dong and D. Kim \cite{Dong_Kim2021} considered the following time fractional parabolic equations

 and they introduced a weighted Besov space as an initial data space in the sense of \eqref{Besov_norm_diff1} whose integral is taken over $\bR^d$.
 On the other hand, D. Kim and K. Woo \cite{Kim_Woo2023} suggested another weighted Besov space given in terms of \eqref{Besov_norm_lp} as an initial data space in the result of a trace theorem for equation \eqref{eq:timefrac}.
 One can ask whether initial data spaces arising in \cite{Dong_Kim2021} and \cite{Kim_Woo2023} are equivalent.
 This kind of question is required for a complete well-posedness result on \eqref{eq:timefrac} and we present a negative answer to this question in the first part of Section~\ref{sec_apps}.
-Thus, in the sense of the trace theorem in \cite{Kim_Woo2023}, one can say that Theorem~\ref{thm_lp_diff_equiv} suggest a suitable initial data space for equations \eqref{eq:timefrac} in the sense of \eqref{Besov_norm_diff1}.
+Thus, in the sense of the trace theorem in \cite{Kim_Woo2023}, one can say that Theorem~\ref{thm_lp_diff_equiv} suggests a suitable initial data space for equations \eqref{eq:timefrac} in the sense of \eqref{Besov_norm_diff1}.

-To introduce our main result, we first define function class $\cI$, $\cI_o$ related to the variable smoothness.
-Definition of $A_p$ weights and the reverse H\"older property are also given.
-Then, we define the function spaces concerned in this article.
+To introduce our main result, we first define function classes $\cI$ and $\cI_o$ related to the variable smoothness.
+Definitions of $A_p$ weights and the reverse H\"older property are also given.
+Then, we define the function spaces concerned in this paper.

-\begin{defn} For a function $\phi:\bR_+ \left( = \left(0, \infty \right) \right) \rightarrow \bR_+$, we define
+\begin{defn} For a function $\phi:\bR_+ \left( := \left(0, \infty \right) \right) \rightarrow \bR_+$, we define